 Just as no one knows why the motel shut down and left abandoned, the reasons why the liquor and souvenir shops were left to rot are equally mysterious.
 The most likely reasons are probably a combination of financial issues and unfortunate times.

 The Verdura Plantation mansion was built, owned, and operated by Benjamin Chaires, who was Florida’s first millionaire in the early 1800s.
 The plantation was thought to contain slave quarters, a cemetery, a cotton gin, and other outbuildings on site.

-When Mr. Chaires died in 1838, his youngest son Charles took ownership of the plantation and operated the place alongside his wife.
+When Mr. Chaires died in 1838, his youngest son Charles, who lived in Maryland, took ownership of the plantation and operated the place alongside his wife.
 Accusations of his wife having an affair with his nephew forced Charles to file for divorce and brought on lawsuits to both of them.
 As the court battles waged on, both men ran into each other on the street and got into an argument which ended in a shootout.

 A house with a history of a doctor who was spearheading the efforts to reduce deaths by yellow fever during an epidemic.
 Dr. Alfred Cole was a homeopathic doctor who was regarded as a prominent member of his community.
 It is unknown if he built his home but he lived in it during the late stages of his life.

 He was the state-appointed surgeon for the Tampa and Jacksonville railroad.
 He traveled routinely out of the city to perform his duties often leaving his home empty for weeks.
 It is known that he also allowed friends and family to stay in his home while he was away.
 It was during one of these stays that an argument got out of control and a possible murder took place at the home.